Which is the perfect card for your wallet when you're out of the country and which should you be leaving at home?

 How much does your bank charge?

 If you're with a bank that has reasonable charges, using your UK debit card is one of the simplest ways to manage your money overseas.
-Norwich & Peterborough Building Society and Metrobank both offer bank accounts which don't charge you for using your debit card at the till or at the cash machine
+Chase, Cumberland Building Society, Monzo, Nationwide, Starling Bank, TSB and Virgin Money all offer bank accounts which don't charge you for using your debit card at the till or at the cash machine

-At the other end of the scale, Halifax will charge you 2.75% of the transaction value, plus an extra £1.50 when you use a debit card abroad.
+At the other end of the scale, Bank of Ireland (UK) will charge you 2.75% of the transaction value, plus an extra £1.50 when you use a debit card abroad (outside Europe).